Fulop-Krisztian/netconfigs/Cisco/Firmware/Firmware types.md

 #### Platform

 Platforms refer to the physical hardware.
-Usually one direct matches are compatible, different versions (Like ) of the same hardware usually don't work.
+Usually only direct matches are compatible, different versions (Like c3550 and c3550x) of the same hardware usually don't work.

 | **Platform Identifier**  | **Device/Hardware**                                  |
 |--------------------------|------------------------------------------------------|